 - Notice is conspicuously posted in an area accessible to the public in the office of the Procurement Officer and available for public inspection during normal business hours.

 For HRS 103F the SPO has established cost principles for purchases of Health and Human Services.
-Please refer to the SPO website under the Health and Human Services section.

 3.6.3 Cost Incentive Contracts

 The cost-incentive contract that provides for the reimbursement to the contractor of allowable costs incurred up to the ceiling amount and establishes a formula whereby the contractor is rewarded for performing at less than target costs or is penalized if it exceeds target cost.
 The profit or fee under the contract will vary inversely with the actual, allowable costs of performance and consequently is dependent on how effectively the contractor controls cost in the performance of the contract.

 The fixed-price cost incentive contract is one type of cost incentive contract.
 The parties establish at the outset a target cost, a target profit, a formula that provides a percentage increase or decrease of the target profit depending on whether the actual cost of performance is less than or exceeds the target cost, and a ceiling price.
 After performance of the contract, the actual cost of performance is arrived at based on the total incurred allowable costs as provided in the contract.
 The final contract price is then established in accordance with the formula using the actual cost of performance.
 The final contract price may not exceed the ceiling price.
 The contractor is obligated to complete performance of the contract, and, if actual costs exceed the ceiling price, the contractor suffers a loss.

 The fixed-price cost incentive contract serves three objectives:

 - It permits the establishment of a firm ceiling price for performance of the contract that takes into account uncertainties and contingencies in the cost of performance.

 - It motivates the contractor economically since cost is in inverse relation to profit– the lower the cost, the higher the profit.